AdobeDocs/commerce-admin.en/help/catalog/settings-advanced-product-reviews.md

 ---
-title: Product settings - Product Reviews
+title: Product settings - [!UICONTROL Product Reviews]
-description: <placeholder>
+description: For a product, the [!UICONTROL Product Reviews] settings provide access to submitted reviews for the product and edit the status for pending reviews.
 ---
-# Product settings - Product Reviews
+# Product settings - [!UICONTROL Product Reviews]

-The _Product Reviews_ section lists all reviews that customers have submitted about the product.
+The _[!UICONTROL Product Reviews]_ section lists all reviews that customers have submitted about the product.
 This section appears with the other product information only after a new product is saved for the first time.
 For more information, see [Product Reviews](https://docs.magento.com/user-guide/marketing/product-reviews.html).

 ![Product Reviews](./assets/product-review.png)<!-- zoom -->